Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Optimal Energy Efficient Artificial Noise Design

-Assuming that now the leakage trace is perturbed by an artificial noise sequence $\widehat{N_a}$, and the sample selection sampling matrix $P$ is decided, then after the data compression, the collected leakage trace can be expressed by:
+Assuming now the recorded leakage trace is perturbed by an artificial noise sequence $\widehat{N_a}$, and a data compression method $P$ is selected, then after the data compression, the recorded leakage trace can be expressed by: